grame-cncm/faust/embedded/faustremote/README.txt

         virtual void    compute(int count, FAUSTFLOAT** input, FAUSTFLOAT** output);

-d. deleteRemoteDSPInstance(remote_dsp* dsp)
+e. deleteRemoteDSPInstance(remote_dsp* dsp)

-e. deleteRemoteDSPFactory(remote_dsp_factory* factory)
+f. deleteRemoteDSPFactory(remote_dsp_factory* factory)

 2 ------- THE EXAMPLE

 This example shows how to use the API.
 In this example you can pass in command line:

 a.
 The IP of remote Server you want to use
 b.
 NetJack parameters of slave to be open on remote machine (localIP/Port/Latency/Compression)